Location: Koh Rong, Cambodia

 By taking part in the Ocean Stewardship Program you have the unique opportunity to work with seasoned professionals, contributing to a lasting legacy for marine and community conservation in Cambodia.
 Data collected on the project will serve to assist in the management of Cambodia’s first Marine Fisheries Management Area (an internationally recognised marine reserve) and you will be among the only people collecting on-going marine survey data for this protected area.
 Your involvement in the project will promote the conservation and preservation of one of the most pristine marine environments in the lower Mekong region.

-As week 4 rolls around you will be ready to start collecting marine survey data, which is the climax of the expedition.
+As week three rolls around you will be ready to start collecting marine survey data, which is the climax of the expedition.
 On average, you will complete two dives per day, however this is dependent on weather conditions and base logistics, thus there may be days when this is not possible.
 During these days, there are ample opportunities to get involved with other aspects and initiatives of the Foundation, such as engaging in community projects (e.g. running an art class with local children, or leading a group of local students to a rainforest waterfall).

 A typical survey dive will take one hour, during which time you will collect population and species richness data for corals, fish and invertebrates, assess substrate type and gather ancillary data.
 At the end of each dive day, all data will be entered into a collective database for analysis.
+All data collected on the research and monitoring project is handed to the Royal Government of Cambodia’s Fisheries Administration and the Cambodian Coral Reef Monitoring Network (a group of likeminded and engaging stakeholders) to inform conservation management strategies for the Koh Rong Marine National Park (Cambodia’s first internationally recognised marine protected area).
+As such, your involvement in our Ocean Stewardship Program will have significant benefits to collective conservation efforts in Cambodia.

 To apply or for more information please contact Ben Thorne firstname.lastname@example.org